tkam8/f5-readthedocs-template/docs/index.rst

 docs > **preamble.tex**
 ~~~~~~~~~~~~~~~~~~~~~~~
 Used to define the look and feel of the pdf version of your document.
 Used by LaTex.
-No modification needed
+No modification needed.

 docs > **_static**
 ~~~~~~~~~~~~~~~~~~
-Folder that stores static graphics and css files for your theme
+Folder that stores static graphics and css files for your theme.

 docs > **_templates**
 ~~~~~~~~~~~~~~~~~~~~~